egreiner/IegTools.Sequencer/README.md

 ## Validation

-The sequence will be validated when build.
+The sequence will be validated on build.
 `_sequence = builder.Build();`